Skyscanner/backpack-android/docs/compose/BarChart/README.md

           text = "£42", // text to be displayed when selected, percent = 0.5f, // fill bar by 50%
         ),
-        accessibilityLabel = buildAnnotatedString {
-          // provide accessibility information here to be used with screen readers
+        // provides accessibility information here to be used with screen readers
+        // make sure it's formatted properly and includes all the relevant information needed (title, subtitle, text value, group)
-          // make sure it's formatted properly – the example below is for general concept purposes append("${date.dayOfMonth}, price is $42")
+        // the example below is just for general purposes accessibilityLabel = "${date.dayOfMonth} of ${date.month.getDisplayName(TextStyle.FULL, locale)}, the price is $42", )
-        },
-      )
     }
   )